[Skip to Content]

 II.
 FICTION ANTHOLOGIES/COLLECTIONS

-Definition: This category includes multi-author anthologies containing fictional works that share a theme, purpose, style, approach, and/or source (e.g., related works from a single publisher, authors from a certain geographic locale, works about a specific vocation or pastime).
-All entries must be fictional works chosen by the compiler(s)—a single editor or publisher, a group of editors, a group of authors, etc. Anthologies must have a minimum of three individual pieces and a total of at least 40,000 words to qualify for judging.
+Definition: This category includes both multi-author anthologies and single-author collections containing fictional works that share a theme, purpose, style, approach, and/or source (e.g., related works from a single publisher, authors from a certain geographic locale, works about a specific vocation or pastime).
+All entries must be fictional works chosen by the compiler(s)—a single editor or publisher, a group of editors, a group of authors, etc. Anthologies/Collections must have a minimum of three individual pieces and a total of at least 40,000 words to qualify for judging.

-Judging Guideline: These anthologies must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
-Individual pieces in the anthology should be self-contained yet contribute to the book’s overall quality.
-For GCLS purposes, anthologies devoted to poetry should not be entered in this category but in the appropriate poetry category.
+Judging Guideline: These anthologies/collections must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
+Individual pieces in the anthology/collection should be self-contained yet contribute to the book’s overall quality.
+For GCLS purposes, anthologies or collections devoted to poetry should not be entered in this category but rather in Poetry.

 III.
 FICTION NOVELS